I just put in Buddha made of cake and lo . . . thousands of images. Here he is, beautifully sculpted in marzipan by the 'Artisan cake Co'.

 So . . . what has this to do with meditation, I hear you asking as your finger heads for the little red 'close this page' virtual button.
 No really this has a purpose, honest.

-We sat in a large warm room with dim lighting, scented candles and in our bare feet.
-It was an odd contrast to outside on Holloway high street with the sirens screaming and buses snorting.
+We sat in a large warm room with dim lighting, scented candles - an odd contrast to outside on Holloway high street with sirens screaming and buses snorting.
 I relaxed and listened to the person leading the meditation.
-Already it was calming, the thoughts of car clamping and props I hadn't found for the following day's shoot were dissipating.
+Already it was calming, the thoughts of car clamping and props I hadn't found for the following day's shoot sloping away.

-Yesterday I relived the raisin experience however and will try and do this most days.
+Yesterday I relived the raisin experience and will try and do this most days.

 It was a grey cold day, clouds scudding, wind moaning around the walls of the house.
-I had stoked up the fire and had a sacred piece of 'Gallet de Rois' in replacement of Mark cake, as he is absent in the hothouse for a few days.
+I had stoked up the fire and had a sacred piece of 'Galette de Rois' in replacement of Mark cake, as he is absent from the hothouse for a few days.
 The runty dog came and sat on me and I stroked his silky fur absentmindedly as I consumed tea and cake, very slowly.
-Where had this slice of cake come from . . . actually — probably some boring factory that supplies French supermarkets, mmm not so good . . . but still.
+Where had this slice of cake come from . . . probably some boring factory that supplies French supermarkets, mmm not so good . . . but still.

 Sweet, soft flaky texture, hot tea, dog's smooth back, the hills - brown with a scattering of icing sugar snow on them, silence apart from a couple of rooks in the tops of the cypress trees, time marked by the logs on the fire disintegrating a little more with each second that passed.
 Ten minutes perhaps, out of an otherwise fairly busy day.
 Time just to sit and really experience just 'being'.